deepjavalibrary/djl/model-zoo/README.md

 ## Introduction

 The Deep Java Library (DJL) model zoo contains framework-agnostic models.
-All of the models have a built-in Translator and can be used for inference out of the box.
+All the models have a built-in Translator and can be used for inference out of the box.

 ## Documentation